 Probate is the official proving of a will as the last will and testament of a decedent.
 Generally, the term probate is used to describe the court process of administrating a decedent’s estate after death.
 A probate attorney in Virginia can assist with guiding a client through the probate process and simplify it for the deceased’s family.
 They can assist with preparing any of the necessary court reports, in reviewing and collecting the assets, and in making an inventory of all the assets of the estate.

-To begin the Virginia probate process, it is necessary for an individual to present the last will and testament to the Clerk of the Court and to seek to qualify as an executor or administrator of the estate.
+To begin the NoVa probate process, it is necessary for an individual to present the last will and testament to the Clerk of the Court and to seek to qualify as an executor or administrator of the estate.
 To qualify as a personal representative, an individual must be over the age of 18 and they must be able to obtain a bond or surety.
-They may be a resident or a non-resident of Virginia, but if a non-resident is choosing to qualify then they may need to go to the Clerk’s Office with a Virginia resident.
+They may be a resident or a non-resident of the state, but if a non-resident is choosing to qualify then they may need to go to the Clerk’s Office with a Virginia resident.
 They must also satisfy to the Clerk of the Court or to the court itself that they are suitable and competent to serve.

 An individual can seek qualification at the circuit court either before the clerk or the deputy clerk for the county or city where the decedent died or owned other property, where the decedent was a resident or the decedent has real estate.
 Once someone is qualified to serve, they receive a letter of testamentary which gives them the authorization to act on behalf of the estate.
 The duties of a personal representative include commercializing all the assets, paying any of the legally enforceable debts, filing the required tax returns, and then making distribution either to the laws of intestacy in the Commonwealth of Virginia or pursuant to the terms of the decedent’s last will and testament.